-Students may petition the Dean of the School for a leave of absence.
-A leave of absence may be awarded for a medical emergency, maternity leave, family leave, or any other reason that is approved by the Dean and the Director of Human Resources.
+Students may petition the Director of Graduate Studies of the School for a leave of absence.
+A leave of absence may be awarded for a medical emergency, maternity leave, family leave, or any other reason that is approved by the Director of Graduate Studies and the Director of Human Resources.
 Only full-time students are accepted into the graduate program.
 Doctoral research may be considered on a part-time basis only under exceptional circumstances (e.g., for medical reasons).
 Students are not allowed to accept concurrent employment.